MorningStarTM/brain_cancer_detection/README.md

 * Model Evaluation: The trained model is evaluated using  evaluation metrics such as accuracy and confusion matrix.
 The model's performance is assessed on a separate test dataset to measure its effectiveness in classifying brain tumor images.

+## Explainable AI for Model Interpretability using LIME
+This project focuses on enhancing the interpretability of machine learning models using an Explainable AI (XAI) technique called LIME (Local Interpretable Model-Agnostic Explanations).
+The goal is to provide meaningful explanations for the predictions made by complex machine learning models, thereby increasing trust, transparency, and understanding of the underlying decision-making process.

+* Model Development: A machine learning model, is trained on a brain tumor classification.
+The model serves as the black box whose predictions we aim to interpret using LIME.

+* LIME Implementation: The LIME algorithm is implemented to generate local explanations for individual predictions made by the model.
+LIME approximates the behavior of the black box model by creating interpretable surrogate models on local subsets of the data.
+These surrogate models provide insights into how the black box model arrives at its predictions.
 ## DataSet
 https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset